Federal Aviation Administration, DOT.

 Specific limitations with respect to FAA's approval of an airport noise compatibility program are delineated in FAR Part 150, Section 150.5.
 Approval is not a determination concerning the acceptability of land uses under Federal, state, or local law.
 Approval does not by itself constitute an FAA implementing action.
 A request for Federal action or approval to implement specific noise compatibility measures may be required, and an FAA decision on the request may require an environmental assessment of the proposed action.
 Approval does not constitute a commitment by the FAA to financially assist in the implementation of the program nor a determination that all measures covered by the program are eligible for grant-in-aid funding from the FAA.
 Where Federal funding is sought, requests for project grants must be submitted to the FAA Airports District Office in Orlando, Florida.

-The City of Vero Beach, Florida submitted to the FAA on July 16, 2003, the noise exposure maps, descriptions, and other documentation produced during the noise computability planning study conducted from September 6, 2002, through November 2, 2005.
+The City of Vero Beach, Florida submitted to the FAA on July 16, 2003, the noise exposure maps, descriptions, and other documentation produced during the noise computability planning Start Printed Page 28906study conducted from September 6, 2002, through November 2, 2005.
 The Vero Beach Municipal Airport noise exposure maps were determined by FAA to be in compliance with applicable requirements on October 28, 2003.
 Notice of this determination was published in the Federal Register on October 28, 2003.

 The Vero Beach Municipal Airport study contains a proposed noise compatibility program comprised of actions designed for phased implementation by airport management and adjacent jurisdictions from April 28, 2006 beyond the year 2011.
 It was requested that FAA evaluate and approve this material as a noise compatibility program as described in section 47504 of the Act.
 The FAA began its review of the program on November 2, 2005 and was required by a provisions of the Act to approve or disapprove the program within 180-days (other than the use of new or modified flight procedures for noise control).
 Failure to approve or disapprove such program within the 180-day period shall be deemed to be an approval of such program.